 Years of poor postural habits, minor and major injuries, misalignment of the spine, arthritis, osteoporosis, bad knees, feet, and hips can cause the spine to shift from plumb to crooked.
-Most of which (other than major injury and auto-immune arthritis) is preventable.
+Most of which - other than major injury and autoimmune arthritis - is preventable.

 Yes and No.

-For mild scoliosis - observe to check for progression.
+MILD SCOLIOSIS - observe to check for progression.
 Exercise, as in ballet for girls, martial arts for boys.
 PurePosture can be very helpful, overseen by a physician.

-For moderate scoliosis - bracing and exercise.
+MODERATE SCOLIOSIS - bracing and exercise.
 Careful monitoring of any signs of progression.
-PurePosture can be very helpful, overseen by a physician.

-For severe scoliosis - bracing and surgical consideration.
+SEVERE SCOLIOSIS - bracing and surgical consideration.
 Recently two new therapies have become more recognized in treatment.
 They are The Clear Scoliosis Institute and the Schroth Method Exercises for Scoliosis.
 Both hold great promise for adolescent scoliosis.

 Once the spine is aligned, muscles can be developed to hold the alignment.
 This will stop the progression of scoliosis, allow for freedom of motion and healing of the area.
+Check it out today!